shynline/ktorchannel/README.md

 The ID will change on each connect and it's accessible through consumer's property `channel`.

-The consumer provides a hand full of callbacks that you can override if you need to `onConnect`
+The consumer provides a hand full of callbacks that you can override if you need to

+`onConnect`

 `onByteMessage`

 `onTextMessage`

 `onError`

 `onClose`

-it also somes with a `webSocketScope` that respects the WebSocket lifecycle And for the last but not least it offers you a few functions as such
+It also somes with a `webSocketScope` that respects the WebSocket lifecycle

+And for the last but not least it offers you a few functions as such

 `suspend fun sendText(message: String)`